aayush4515/compareXL/README.md

 **Key Features:**

-User-friendly interface was designed with QtCreator, allowing for the seamless addition of old and new Excel sheets.
+User-friendly interface was designed with QtCreator, allowing for the seamless addition of old and new Excel sheets. <BR>
-Utilized C++ and libXL library for efficient handling and processing of Excel files.
+Utilized C++ and libXL library for efficient handling and processing of Excel files. <BR>
-Automated comparison functionality, providing a list of newly added students with a single button click.
+Automated comparison functionality, providing a list of newly added students with a single button click. <BR>

 **Impact:** Significantly reduced the time and effort required for manual row-by-row comparison, enhancing the efficiency of the admissions process.